-When installing in a virtual environment, such as AWS EC2 or OpenStack, special care will be needed for adjusting networks configuration.
-Virtual environments often add a layer of security at the port level, which should be disabled, or circumvented with IP-in-IP encapsulation.
+When installing in a virtual environment, such as AWS EC2 or OpenStack, adjust network configurations carefully: virtual environments often add a layer of security at the port level, which must be disabled or circumvented with IP-in-IP encapsulation.

 Also note that Kubernetes has numerous integrations with existing cloud providers to provide easier access to proprietary features, such as load balancers.
-For more information, see this documentation article.
+For more information, review this topic.